Howard University Chooses Development Team for Health Research Center

 Located at what will eventually be the northwest corner of Georgia Avenue and Bryant Street NW, proximate to the Howard University College of Medicine and in the middle of what’s known as the “Duke District,” the research center will enable private companies to work alongside Howard University faculty on research and development of innovative solutions.

-The privately developed and funded project will look to entice biomedical research organizations and pharmaceutical companies who are focused on finding solutions to chronic illnesses, particularly those impacting communities of color.
+The privately developed and funded project will look to entice biomedical research organizations and pharmaceutical companies who are seeking ways to address chronic illnesses.

 “This national research center will support the University’s Howard Forward strategic plan by expanding our reach and creating a community where the world’s best minds, thought leaders and scientists can collaborate in one place to solve historic and contemporary health challenges and make our world a healthier and safer place, Wayne A. I. Frederick, Howard University’s president, said in a prepared release.

-Additionally, the National Research Center for Health Disparities will offer nearly 430 rental apartments; approximately 40,000 square feet of neighborhood-oriented, street-level retail space; and two outdoor plaza spaces for university and community events.
+The National Research Center for Health Disparities will also offer nearly 430 rental apartments; approximately 40,000 square feet of neighborhood-oriented, street-level retail space; and two outdoor plaza spaces for university and community events, according to the statement.

 The development team are now in talks with prospective tenants, and construction is set to begin in 2023.